 I have a perfect egg of a stone brought home from a beach on the holy island of Iona in Scotland.
 It’s not like this wave-rounded, storm-beached rock was precious.
 There were millions of them.
 But my heart had beaten with a new rhythm on Iona, and I carefully selected a pink, white and black speckled cobble that held the embryo of the new life that Iona birthed in me.
 Now when I hold its smooth weight in my hand it instantly takes me back there.
 My senses come alive again to all the wild island elements of wind rocking small wooden boats on the waves, purple heather clothing the granite rock, sun illuminating the high crosses carved with sacred images, and the health and freedom I felt walking there.

-About that quartz stone: At a stone circle in Ireland, Francie, the caretaker, told us that the circle is on a ley line and that the white quartz boulder in the center holds and conducts healing energy like a battery.
+About that quartz stone: At a stone circle in Ireland, Francie, the caretaker, told us that the circle is on an energy line that runs under the land and that the white quartz boulder in the center holds and conducts healing energy like a battery.
 He told me to remove the heavy quartz capstone and stand in my bare feet on the earth-fast quartz boulder in the middle.
 When I stood on the quartz I was shaken vigorously for over half an hour.
-All I could do was surrender to letting Mother Earth’s energy rise up through me and out to friends, to family, and to our relationship with the earth.
+All I could do was surrender to letting Earth’s energy rise up through me and out to friends, to family, and to our relationship with the earth.

 When the shaking stopped I went outside the circle and picked up a small piece of quartz which seemed to want to come home with us.
 The Farmer Fairy’s Stone is the story of that first visit.
 Returning to this circle the following year, a chant arose when I touched the quartz piece to the quartz boulder in order to re-charge the small stone with a transfer of energy from the healer stone.
 Stone to stone, ground to ground, prayers to prayers, and healing to healing.

-Returning home to piedmont North Carolina I went to the labyrinth at Camp New Hope that I love to walk.
-It sits on the remnant volcano that uplifted quartz in various places in our area, including on my own land.
-The path markers of the labyrinth are made of the white quartz that underlies the land and extrudes on the surface.
+Returning home to Piedmont North Carolina I went to the labyrinth at Camp New Hope that I love to walk.
+It sits on the remnant volcano that uplifted quartz in various places in our area, including on our own land.
+The path markers of the labyrinth are pieces of quartz from the wide band of white quartz that underlies the land and extrudes on the surface.
 The paths are of green tumbled glass (which is melted quartz grains).
 The labyrinth is sited on a hill, ringed round by a small valley, very similarly to the placement of the Irish stone circle.
 When I touched the quartz stone to the quartz boulder in the center of the labyrinth the chant expanded: Hill to hill, hollow to hollow, stone to stone, and healing to healing.
 These words came directly from the land and from the rock, simply being repeated and revised until they felt genuine and true and effective in facilitating the flow of healing energy between these two powerful sites.

 The Meresburg chant transports me back into a vivid remembering of the magical level of reality where the movement of energy is tangible, where time is totally fluid and places are all connected.
 I’m grateful for this sudden, unexpected re-enlivening of my intimate connection with quartz and of my relationship with my German ancestral grandmothers.
 I am grateful to learn that they are connected in the Field of Mystery, which can be stepped back into for the purposes of healing.
 It’s crazy to realize that my indigenous German grandmothers would have chanted the same magical formula I’m chanting now for healing!
 I hear them saying that this incantation needs to be sung more passionately, can now be sung more powerfully with their added chorus of voices.
 Don’t we all need to hear the voices of our indigenous ancestors bringing healing wisdom to us in these dire times?